benjimon24/stock-portfolio/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a stock portfolio application created with Rails and React.

-* Ruby version
+* Ruby version: 2.3.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* BCrypt authentication
+* Uses stock_quote gem (with Yahoo!
+Finance API)

+User Stories:
+* I would like to have an account that stores all my portfolios and stock positions
+* I would like to see how each portfolio is performing individually
-* How to run the test suite
+* I would like to see the individual stock positions of each portfolio

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* I would like to be able to sell stock from the portfolio page
+* I would like to be able to search for stocks and see information about them
+* I would like to buy stocks and choose which portfolio to put them in

+Stretch Goals:
+* I would like to see color coded gains and losses for better readability
+* I would like to have charts and graphs displaying historical data of my portfolio

+By: Benjamin Li